Servant of the Mind

 Servant of the Mind is the eighth studio album by Danish rock band Volbeat.
 The album was released on 3 December 2021 through Vertigo, Republic, and Universal Records.
 The album was preceded by four singles: "Wait a Minute My Girl", "Dagen Før" (featuring Stine Bramsen), "Shotgun Blues", and "Becoming".
 The album marks a return to a heavier sound in comparison to their previous album, Rewind, Replay, Rebound.
+It is also the band's final studio album to feature their lead guitarist Rob Caggiano before his departure from the band in 2023.

 Like Volbeat's previous albums, it was produced by Jacob Hansen and Michael Poulsen.
 It was recorded at Hansen Studios (Ribe, Denmark) and Sonic Debris Studio (West Babylon, New York) during the COVID-19 pandemic.

 Background and recording

 The band had a tour in North American planned for April and May 2020 with the opening acts Clutch and The Picturebooks which had to be canceled due to the COVID-19 pandemic.
 According to bassist Kaspar Boye Larsen, the band used this time to write new songs, as the musicians couldn't do anything else.
 The album took three months to write.
 In an interview with "Whiplash", the KLOS radio show hosted by Full Metal Jackie, lead vocalist Michael Poulsen stated:

 The band recorded a cover of Metallica's "Don't Tread on Me" for the charity tribute album The Metallica Blacklist, released in September 2021.
 The album was mainly recorded at Hansen Studios in Ribe, Denmark.
 Rob Caggiano recorded the lead guitars at Sonic Debris Studio in West Babylon, New York.